-It is recommended players are screened annually, however those players who are aged under 25 years and those over the age of 25 years who have not been screened in the last 2 years should be considered as a priority.
-It is recommended that each registered player agrees to undertake the screening.
-If a player makes an informed decision not to be screened the waivers must be completed and sent to the RFL.
+It is highly recommended that all registered players are screened annually; however, those players who are aged under 25 years and those over the age of 25 years who have not been screened in the last 2 years and those who have had COVID since their last screening should be considered a priority.

-Where a player is diagnosed as having a cardiac abnormality then subject to the specialist's opinion and advice, which shall be paramount, and after a thorough education process, usually a Player may if he wishes make an informed decision to continue to play in which case he must sign a deed of waiver in such form as the RFL requires.
+Where a player is diagnosed as having a cardiac abnormality then subject to the specialist's opinion and advice, which shall be paramount, and after a thorough education process, usually a Player may if they wish to, make an informed decision to continue to play in which case he must sign a deed of waiver in such form as the RFL requires.
 It is the responsibility of the club Doctor or Equivalent to make sure that all the club's medical team and the club Doctor or Equivalent of any subsequent club are aware of such a cardiac condition.